pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</pre>
 	</div>

-Here is the json that would be returned from posting the above json object to the sequence API:
+Here is the JSON that would be returned from posting the above JSON object to the sequence API:

 .. sourcecode:: js